-$$\begin{cases} \dot{x} = f(x, y), \\ \dot{y} = g(x, y), \end{cases}$$ (38) is constructed by plotting vector field $\dot{\vec{x}} = (\dot{x}, \dot{y})^T = (f(x, y), g(x, y))^T$ against the independent variables x and y in xy-plane, as shown in Fig. 7 and on Slide 7.
+$$\begin{cases} \dot{x} = f(x, y), \\ \dot{y} = g(x, y), \end{cases}$$ (38)

+is constructed by plotting vector field $\dot{\vec{x}} = (\dot{x}, \dot{y})^T = (f(x, y), g(x, y))^T$ against the independent variables x and y in xy-plane, as shown in Fig. 7 and on Slide 7.
 A trajectory of the vector field represents a single solution of Sys.
-(38) corresponding to an initial condition-a single point in the plane $(x_0, y_0)$ , where $x_0 = x(0), y_0 = y(0)$ .
-It is helpful to visualise the vector field in terms of the motion of an imaginary fluid.
-We imagine that a fluid is flowing steadily on the phase plane with a local velocity given by Sys.
+(38) corresponding to an initial condition-a single point in the plane (x_0, y_0) , where $x_0 = x(0)$ and $y_0 = y(0)$.

+It is helpful to visualise vector fields in terms of a motion of an imaginary fluid.
+We imagine that a fluid is flowing steadily on a phase plane with a local velocity given by Sys.
 (38).
-Then, to find the trajectory starting at initial condition $(x_0, y_0)$ , we place an imaginary particle or phase point at $(x_0, y_0)$ and watch how it is carried around by the flow.
+Then, to find the trajectory starting at initial condition (x_0, y_0) , we place an imaginary particle or phase point at (x_0, y_0) and watch how it is carried around by the flow.

 Figure 7: (Left) Phase portrait of a 2-D or a second-order problem.
-A trajectory is shown with the continuous curve where $t_1 < t_2 < t_3 < t_4$ .
-(Right) An idea behind construction of a 2-D phase portrait-an entire vector field for the shown ranges of x and y.
-The vector field vectors are evaluated and shown for points (x, y) placed in a uniform grid that is shown with the dashed lines.
+A trajectory is shown with the continuous curve where time moments $t_1 < t_2 < t_3 < t_4$.
+(Right) A simplest idea behind construction of a 2-D phase portrait-an entire vector field for the shown ranges of variables x and y.
+The vector field vectors are evaluated and shown at points (x, y) that are placed in a uniform grid.
+This grid is shown with the dashed lines.

 In this course we will be using computers to plot two and higher-dimensional phase portraits.
-Figure 7 (Right) shows how computer may constructs a phase portrait using simplest algorithms.
+Figure 7 (Right) shows how computer may constructs a vector field and thus a phase portrait.
+The figure explains a simple idea behind plotting of vector fields.
 The further explanation and introduction to the topic of 2-D phase portraits will resume in the next week's lecture.

 3.1 Topological properties of 2-D phase portrait trajectories

-The uniqueness implies that non-closed trajectories can not have two futures when starting at a selected initial condition-point $(x_0, y_0)$ , both in forward and backward time.
+The uniqueness implies that non-closed trajectories can not have two futures when starting at a selected initial condition-point (x_0, y_0) , both in forward and backward flowing time.

 Trajectories can approach to or emanate from a single fixed point because they can not reach or escape them in a finite time, thus not contradicting the uniqueness of solutions property.
-Also, if you are located exactly at fixed point $(x^, y^)$ you are not moving.
+Also, if you are located exactly at fixed point (x^, y^) you are by definition not moving.
 The limit-cycle dynamics will be explained in the future lectures.

-3.2 A second look at the over-damped bead on the rotating hoop dynamics The paradox raised in Sec.
+3.2 A second look at the over-damped bead on a rotating hoop dynamics

+The paradox raised in Sec.
 2.3 is clarified when plotting and overlapping the phase portraits of second-order full model (32) and simplified first-order model (13).

-The solid black curve corresponds to the dimensionless 1-D system defined by Eq.
+SLIDE: 11 The solid black curve corresponds to the dimensionless 1-D system defined by Eq.
 (13).
 The 2-D phase portrait calculated using the dimensionless model defined by Eq.
 (32) or Sys.
 (37) is shown with the grey vector field.
 A single trajectory of the second-order model is shown with the red curve.
-The stability of fixed points $\phi^$ corresponding to the 1-D model are indicated by the filled and empty bullets.
-The fixed points of the 1-D model also coincide with fixed points of the 2-D model ( $\phi^, \psi^$ ), where $\psi = d\phi/d\tau$ (cf. Sys.
+The stability of fixed points φ^ corresponding to the 1-D model are indicated by the filled and empty bullets.
+The fixed points of the 1-D model also coincide with fixed points of the 2-D model (φ^, ψ^), where $\psi = d\phi/d\tau$ (cf. Sys.
 (37)).

-The interactive visual analysis of the 2-D phase portrait can be performed using the following numerical file.
-Numerics: nb#3 Numerical solution and phase portrait of the over-damped bead on a hoop problem (second-order model).
+An interactive analysis of the 2-D phase portrait can be performed using the following file.

+Numerical solution and phase portrait of the over-damped bead on a hoop problem (second-order model).
+Numerical solution and phase portrait of the over-damped bead on a hoop problem (second-order model).